Software-Hardware-Integration-Lab/Documentation/docs/Reference/Architecture/Diagrams/Device-Decommission.md

-# Device Decommission
+# Device - Decommission

-Below is the flowchart of the logical process that is completed when a device is decommissioned.
+The lifecycle management engine is responsible for a variety of tasks.
+Below is the flowchart of the logical process that is completed when a device is [decommissioned](/Getting-Started/Usage-Guide/Lifecycle-Management/Device/1-Decommission/).

 ---